JoacoLucen/JoacoLucen/README.md

 <!-- ================== ABOUT ME ================== -->
 ### 🧑‍💻 About Me
-🎓 Data Science student at the National University of La Plata
+🎓 Data Science in Organizations Student at the National University of La Plata
 📊 Passionate about Data Analysis, Machine Learning, and Statistics
 💡 Strong interest in Database Management and Problem-Solving
 🌱 I'm always learning new things